jcr6/JCR6_CPP/README.md

 - zlib support....
 I will investigate if I can include lzma as well.
 - Support for the "Where is All the Data?" (aka WAD) format.
 I often do this in order to make sure the extension with Dir Drivers works.
 - JCR6 writing routines have been added.
 I am not fully sure if they work yet (I doubt it) as they are not yet tested at all.
+- All parse errors have been fixed.
+This doesn't mean it all works, but at least the compiler doesn't moan :)